2 The Basics II: Accidentals and Beats

 Example 2.9.5.
 More specific gradual dynamics, “Twinkle, Twinkle, Little Star”

-- The music begins very softly (pianissimo) and gets much louder (molto cresc.) starting at measure 10, ending at a medium-soft (mezzo-piano) level.
+- The music begins very softly (pianissimo) and gradually gets much louder (molto cresc.) starting at measure 10, ending at a medium-soft (mezzo-piano) level.

 Ex.
 2.9.6.
 Powerful crescendo: Beethoven,[16] Symphony No. 5 in C Minor, Op.
 67, iii to iv